javedblch/svg-convert-to-path/README.md

 ```
 ## Fonts Handling

-- All dynamically added & built-in font names & paths load from **svg-convert-to-path/config/fonts.json** file
+All dynamically added & built-in fonts load from **svg-convert-to-path/config/fonts.json** file

 ### Dynamically Add Fonts

-- Dynamically add fonts with json key & value pair {“name”, “path”}.
+Dynamically add fonts with json key & value pair {"name", "path"}.
 Each font needs to be added one time only for all future purposes.

 ```javascript
 var font={"name":"Lexend Tera","path": "/lexend_tera.ttf"};